kawasaki-kento/darts-score-detection/README.md

 ![annotations](/img/annotations.gif)

 The arrows were annotated with the score of the position where they were stuck as labels.
-Thus, the number of labels is 60 (20 kinds of scores x 3 kinds).
+Thus, the number of labels is 61 (20 kinds of scores x 3 kinds + Bull).
 I have collected more than 1000 such annotation data in the following directory.

 ```
 /jetson-inference/python/training/detection/ssd/data/darts_score_detection/Annotations